BGSpiegl/GCparagon/README.md

 (P01, GCparagon preset 2 vs. Griffin correction; fragment GC content in 2 %GC bins, spline interpolated)

-Residual bias depends on the strength of GC bias (i.e. over-representation of high GC content fragments) and on the representativeness of the combined fragment GC content distribution of preselected genomic intervals that were actually used for computing GC bias (more intervals are used for shallow sequenced samples than for deeper sequenced ones to achieve a comparable number of processed fragments).
+The maximum residual bias seems to depend on the initial intensity of GC bias and on the representativeness of the combined FGCDs of preselected genomic intervals that were used for computing GC bias (more intervals are used for shallow sequenced samples than for deeper sequenced ones to achieve a comparable number of processed fragments).
+With increasing preset number, the number of genomic intervals used for GC bias computation also increases.
+This also allows for a better representation of the reference FGCD by linear combination of weight matrices computed from individual preseleted genomic intervals.

-When applied to multiple transcription start sites (TSSs) of genes expected to be inactive ([975 genes](accessory_files/TSSs/PAU.txt) as derived from the [protein atlas](https://www.proteinatlas.org/)), and active genes ([1179 "housekeeping" genes](accessory_files/TSSs/HK.txt)) of WGS cfDNA data, a GC bias manifests as changes in the average DoC across these 5' -> 3' oriented sites.
-Active genes are expected to show a nucleosome depleted region (unprotected -> decrease in coverage), whereas unexpressed or lowly expressed genes should show an almost flat DoC profile.
+When applied to multiple transcription start sites (TSSs) of genes which are generally expected to be inactive in adult humans ([975 genes](accessory_files/TSSs/PAU.txt) as derived from the [protein atlas](https://www.proteinatlas.org/)), and active genes ([1179 "housekeeping" genes](accessory_files/TSSs/HK.txt)), GC bias manifests as changes in the average central 61 bp fragment depth of coverage (cDoC) across these 5' -> 3' oriented sites.
+Active genes are expected to show a nucleosome depleted region (unprotected -> decrease in coverage) slightly upstream to the TSS, whereas unexpressed or lowly expressed genes should show an almost flat cDoC profile.

-Examples of the effect of positive (P01, +5.0%) and negative GC bias (B01, -2.2%) on the average DoC for expressed and unexpressed genes is shown below (fragments in silico reduced to their central 60 bp portion).
+Examples of the effect of positive (P01, +5.0%) and negative GC bias (B01, -2.2%) on the average DoC for expressed and unexpressed genes is shown below (fragment coverage in silico reduced to their central 61 bp).
+Original coverage before correctoin is shown as thin colored lines. cDoC of mono-nucleosomal fragments after GC bias correction with GCparagon is shown as thick colored lines.

+For these plots, only mono-nucleosomal fragments with observed template length between 110-210bp were included to create a surrogate signal to assess the average nucleosome positioning across combined regions (active genes: expected increased positioning of nculeosomes downstream to the TSS; inactive genes: negligible positioning).
 The original H01 sample has the lowest deviation of average GC content from the expected 40.4% and shows the weakest GC bias.
 Hence, the original and corrected DoC profiles are very similar.
+We also corrected the same samples using the Griffin algorithm and processed fragments accordingly.
+Correction resulting from Griffin is shown as back lines.

 ![doc_corr_res_tsss](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/validation/02_loci_overlay_central_coverages/coverage_overlay_plot_output/DoC_bias_correction_effect_TSSs_preset2.png?raw=true)

-The DoC increase/decrease after position 0 (= TSS) for samples showing a positive/negative GC bias (P01/B01) is due to the increased GC content of human genomic exon 1 sequences compared to the immediate upstream core promoter sequences as shown below.
-These promoter sequences tend to contain the [TATA-box] element 25 bp upstream to position zero (approx. every 3rd promoter).
+The DoC increase/decrease before correction and downstream to position 0 (= TSS) for samples showing a positive/negative GC bias (P01/B01) is because of the increased GC content of human genomic exon 1 sequences compared to the immediate upstream core promoter sequences as shown below.
+These promoter sequences tend to contain the [TATA-box] element 25bp upstream to position zero (approx. every 3rd promoter).

 ![doc_corr_res_tfbss](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/validation/02_loci_overlay_central_coverages/coverage_overlay_plot_output/DoC_bias_correction_effect_TFBSs_preset2.png?raw=true)

-Similarly, for TFBSs showing an increased reference sequence GC content, the DoC is increased/decreased for samples showing a positive/negative GC bias (P01/B01) with the most extreme distortion observed for the LYL1 locus of P01.
+Similarly, many transcription factor binding motifs show an increased GC content.
+Original cDoC is increased/decreased for samples showing a positive/negative GC bias (P01/B01) with the most extreme distortion observed for the LYL1 locus of P01 which shows the most intense GC bias (+5.0% GC).

 ## Output